videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/layout-and-grid-management.md

 ### Quality of Participant's Video

 When there are large number of participants present on the screen, it is best to consume them in lower resolutions.
-For this we recommend you to call the `setQuality` method on the participants present in the grid with dyanmic values based on the number of participants on the screen.
+For this we recommend you to call the `setQuality` method on the participants present in the grid with dynamic values based on the number of participants on the screen.

 Here is the recommended video quality: